-Research summaries and patient information have different functions but they share a common goal; to communicate complex scientific information clearly to people who don’t have a scientific background.
-Happily, that’s exactly what I do!
+Research summaries and patient information have different functions, but they share a common goal; to communicate complex information clearly to people who don’t have a scientific background.
+That’s exactly what I do.

 I’ll create copy that’s:

 - Written in a format proven to make science understandable

 - Written to the word count and tone of voice you specify (including your preferred terminology)